 - QualityPath is an initiative that identifies doctors and hospitals that – when working together – meet or exceed national standards for delivering quality care for total hip replacement, knee replacement and coronary artery bypass graft.
 QualityPath helps employers build steerage tactics into health benefit plans to encourage employers and family members to choose high-quality, fairly priced doctors and hospitals for selected procedures.

 Providing resources for plan design and analysis.

 - Member-specific and customizable reporting is offered to all members.
 Data includes claims history, provider utilization and cost trends.
 The Alliance can use this information to show you where you can save money by steering employees to use low cost, high value providers.
-Read more about Reports on Request.
+To request reporting, please complete this form.